-Green Schoolyards Grants Draft for Public Comment Comments accepted until Jan 13, 2023 California Department of Forestry and Fire Protection 2022/2023 Urban and Community Forestry Program Grant Guidelines
+Green Schoolyards Grants

+California Department of Forestry and Fire Protection Urban and Community Forestry Program Grant Guidelines 2023/2024 Supplemental Solicitation "Nonprofit Child Care Facilities"

 CAL FIRE will offer online workshops on the entire grant application and administration process for all prospective applicants.
-Please visit the link below for dates, times, and locations of these workshops or contact your Regional Urban Forester (Appendix F) for details.
+Please visit the link below for dates, times, and locations of these workshops or contact your Urban Forester (Appendix E) for details.